+Clare W. Graves refers to these as levels of human existence.
 Within the person the levels of existence cannot always be determined clearly.
 Not only are usually several of these levels active at the same time.
-In addition the personality of a human being can be divided into different components, like the cognition, affects, moral, spirituality and many more.
+In addition the personality of a human being can be divided into different components, like cognition, affects, moral, spirituality and so on.
 Ken Wilber refers to these components as developmental lines of the personality.
 Each component has its own level of existence.
-This means, that the personality of a human being can be composed by various components of different levels of existence.
-One might agree that this research topic is a rather complex one.
+This means that the personality of a human being can be composed by various components of different levels of existence.

 Intrinsic Sustainability and Moral

-It gets very interesting when we take a look at the lower moral stages.
-In an abbreviated form the pre-conventional stages are defined as follows: Stage 1 is directly oriented towards punishment, obedience and reward.
+It gets interesting when we take a look at the lower moral stages.
+In an abbreviated form these are: Stage 1 is directly oriented towards punishment, obedience and reward.
 Desired are actions that avoid punishment or deliver reward.
 At stage 2 an action is just, if it can be claimed by the involved parties and brings advantage or serves to prevent disadvantage reciprocally.
 The mutual relation is of exploiting nature.
 If we compare these two stages to the definition of extrinsic motivation by Edward L. Deci and Richard M. Ryan we obtain similar descriptions: Extrinsic motivated behavior is of exploiting character and serves to acquire a consequence, which is separable from the action.
 The behavior depends on external incentives and controls.
 The primary objective is to avoid punishment or to receive reward.

-If we keep that in mind and take a look outside and into our reward systems at work and start to analyze the behaviors in the business world we might start to think.
-It looks to me that major areas of our economy are designed by this pattern.
-Rewards, for instance, are the pay, status, respect, influence or power.
-Punishments are sanctions, dismissal, demotion, humiliation and others.
-And if it is true, that the majority of this system is executed by the laws of the lowest moral stages, then I strongly suspect this to be one considerable reason that prevents us as a group from reaching higher moral stages of more universal ethics that could allow us to incorporate behaviors of a more sustainable nature intrinsically.
+It seems that major areas of our economy are designed by this pattern.
+Rewards, for instance, are payment, status, respect, influence or power.
+Punishments can be sanctions, dismissal, demotion, humiliation and others.
+This can be suspected to be one reason that prevents us as a collective from reaching higher moral stages of more universal ethics that could allow us to incorporate behaviors of a more sustainable nature intrinsically.

 Für deutsche Inhalte besuchen Sie bitte Intrinsische Nachhaltigkeit.